core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The ID Context parameter (see {{Sections 3.1 and 3.3 of RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).

-### Signature Algorithm ## {#ssec-common-context-cs-alg}
+### Group Manager Public Key ## {#ssec-common-context-gm-pub-key}

-Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}), When messages are protected using the group mode (see {{mess-processing}}).
-This parameter is immutable once the Common Context is established.
+Group Manager Public Key specifies the public key of the Group Manager.
+This is included in the external additional authenticated data (see {{sec-cose-object-ext-aad}}), when processing messages protected with the group mode (see {{mess-processing}}) or with the pairwise mode (see {{sec-pairwise-protection}}).

-For endpoints that support the group mode, the EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
-If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.
+Each group member MUST obtain the public key of the Group Manager with a valid proof-of-possession of the corresponding private key, for instance when joining the group.
+Further details on the provisioning of the Group Manager's public key to the group members are out of the scope of this document.

 ### Signature Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}